 Though we love wood flooring in homes, it’s not the most practical for camper van flooring.
 Wood tends to absorb moisture and can warp when it gets wet, and since we have two big dogs, we knew our flooring was definitely going to get wet.
-Also, quality wood flooring is typically ⅝” or ¾” thick.
-Since Justin is 72″ tall and the height of our Nissan NV2500 was 76″ BEFORE adding the insulation, subflooring, and wall/ceiling paneling, every 1/4″ counts.
+Also, quality wood flooring is typically 1/2″ or thick.
+The height of the Nissan NV2500 is 76″ BEFORE adding the insulation, subflooring, and wall/ceiling paneling, so maintaining every 1/4″ headspace counts.

 Laminate and vinyl are much thinner than wood, but they’re both notorious for having added formaldehyde and toxic VOCs.
 If you want non-toxic camper van flooring, these materials are not the best options.
 Not to be a buzzkill, but laminate and vinyl can off-gas toxic chemicals for 2-10 years!
 Since the indoor air in your van is limited, it’s important to ensure the air quality is a healthy as possible.

 Cork has great characteristics.
 It’s renewable and non-toxic, of course.
 It’s also sound deadening, insulating, fire-resistant, non-toxic, water-resistant, anti-microbial (resistant to mold and bugs).
 Plus, it’s durable, which is a very good thing when you’re talking van flooring.
 Cork tends to be more expensive than other flooring options and requires some maintenance (you need to reseal it every couple years).
 You can buy cork in either thin sheets that you glue down or thicker click tiles that can be snapped together and floated over your subfloor.

 Linoleum is another awesome sustainable material that hits all the same “green” markers as cork– non-toxic, water-resistant, stain resistant, fire retardant, antimicrobial, hypoallergenic and anti-static.
 Linoleum has a smooth sleek shine finish and it stays cool to the touch in hot weather.